MinnPost/object-sync-for-salesforce/docs/initial-setup.md

 3. Run `cd salesforce-rest-api`
 4. Run `composer install`
 5. This will take a little while as Composer installs third-party libraries the plugin needs.
 You can then activate the plugin as you would a normal WordPress plugin.
+6. If you are doing interface work, as defined above, run `npm install` to install the Grunt plugins.
+Run `grunt` when you make changes to Sass or JavaScript.

 ### Activate the plugin